bbhunter/recce/README.md

 # !Credits!
 To the Whole infosec Community :3

-@athif shaikh for suggesting this great name! :3
+@Aathif for suggesting this great name! :3

 # !Want to contribute?
 Do a pull request!